fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 When we do queries programmatically, we must be able to give them parameters dynamically.

-GraphQL [variables](https://graphql.org/learn/queries/#variables) are well suited for this.
+GraphQL [variables](https://graphql.org/learn/queries/#variables) are well-suited for this.
 To be able to use variables, we must also name our queries.

 <!-- Sopiva muoto kyselylle on seuraava: -->
 A good format for the query is this: